Brymbo Hall: Early history

 The estate was located on the upland moors around 3 mi north-west of Wrexham.
-Its early history was relatively obscure, the deeds having been destroyed in a fire in 1794, though it was thought a house on the site had been constructed in the late 15th century for Edward ap Morgan ap Madoc, gentleman.
-Edward's son, Gruffydd, founded the locally-prominent Griffith family in the early 16th century, and a more modern house was built in 1624 for Edward's descendant John Griffith.
+Its early history is relatively obscure, the deeds having been destroyed in a fire in 1794, but it is thought that a house had been constructed on the site in the late 15th century for Edward ap Morgan ap Madoc, gentleman.
+Edward's son, Gruffydd, founded the locally prominent Griffith family in the early 16th century, and a more modern house was built in 1624 for Edward's descendant John Griffith.

-A persistent local tradition claimed that not only had Inigo Jones designed the 1624 building, but that he had been born at the old Brymbo Hall (little is recorded of Jones's early life but he is generally thought to have been born in London, though he was of Welsh descent).
-However, a portico at the house dated 1624 was more firmly attributed to the architect, though it was later noted that the aedicular doorway was in fact a copy of Plate 158 in Sebastiano Serlio's Fourth Book, the Regole generali d'architettura (1537).
+A persistent local tradition claimed not only that Inigo Jones designed the 1624 building, but that he was born at the old Brymbo Hall (little is recorded of Jones's early life but he is generally thought to have been born in London, though he was of Welsh descent).
+A portico at the house, dated 1624, was more firmly attributed to the architect, though it was later noted that the aedicular doorway was a copy of Plate 158 in Sebastiano Serlio's Fourth Book, the Regole generali d'architettura (1537).
 Jones was also considered to have designed the chapel set in the grounds of the house.
 The main 1624 building was later extended by an eastern wing featuring a giant order of Doric pilasters.

 In 1649 Brymbo Hall was acquired by Sir Richard Saltonstall, an early settler in New England, on his return to Britain.
 By the close of the 17th century it was again occupied by the Griffith family, being owned by Robert Griffith, who served as High Sheriff of Denbighshire in 1684–1685.
-Robert's only son John matriculated from Christ Church, Oxford in 1695, aged 18; but appears to have died, without issue, before his parents, as the property was inherited by Robert's daughter Mary.
-As a highly marriageable heiress, Mary married Robert Jeffreys of Acton Hall and after his death married again, to Richard Clayton of Lea Hall in Shropshire.
-She then married a third time, to Arthur Owen, a member of the Owen family of Brogyntyn, Shropshire.
-Her daughter Jane Clayton married Watkin Wynne of Voelas; their daughter, Elizabeth Wynne, married Thomas Assheton Smith I. During the mid-18th century the estate was the subject of several lawsuits between relatives of Arthur Owen and Richard Clayton.
+Robert's only son John matriculated at Christ Church, Oxford in 1695, aged 18, but appears to have died, without issue, before his parents, as the property was inherited by Robert's daughter Mary.
+As a highly marriageable heiress, Mary married first Robert Jeffreys of Acton Hall and after his death Richard Clayton of Lea Hall in Shropshire.
+She then married her third husband, Arthur Owen, a member of the Owen family of Brogyntyn, Shropshire.
+Her daughter Jane Clayton married Watkin Wynne of Voelas; their daughter, Elizabeth Wynne, married Thomas Assheton Smith I. During the mid-18th century the estate was the subject of several lawsuits between relatives of Richard Clayton and Arthur Owen.

 Brymbo Hall and Estate came up for sale in August 1790.
-Included in the sale were 622 acres of farms with tenants, plus "valuable and extensive coal mines, which are now open and worked with very considerable advantage together with all that lead mine now in working on the estate", also the water corn mill in Minera.
+Included in the sale were 622 acres of farmland with tenants, "valuable and extensive coal mines, which are now open and worked with very considerable advantage together with all that lead mine now in working on the estate", and the water corn mill in Minera.